Well winter safety tips

 - Replace your smoke alarm every 10 years.
 If you move to a new house, check the alarm — the date of manufacture should be displayed on the smoke alarm.

-Children’s clothing and nightwear with a ‘low fire danger’ label is still flammable, so always keep children away from open heat sources, like fireplaces and heaters.
+Children’s clothing can still be flammable, even if the item is considered low fire danger, so always keep children away from open heat sources, like fireplaces and heaters.
+Children’s nightwear must display a fire hazard label, but even nightwear that is considered a low fire hazard is still flammable.
 Multiple children are admitted to hospital every year with burns sustained from their clothing catching fire.

 - Be cautious of children’s clothing purchased online, on holiday or received as gifts from overseas.
-These may not be subject to Australian standards.
+These may not meet Australian standards.

 - Keep your child away from open flames and heaters.